as

 ]

-The catalog sample below represents a TV Show SeaShow: The Real story, its season, and an episode.
-The Alexa utterance “Alexa, Play Season 2 Episode 5 from The SeaShow: The Real story,” will invoke the application to play the specific episode.
+The following catalog sample represents a TV Show SeaShow: The Real Story, its season, and an episode.
+The Alexa utterance "Alexa, Play Season 2 Episode 5 from The SeaShow: The Real Story," invokes the app to play the specific episode.

-autoPlay will be true here. contentSearch will have only the ID of the show, not the episode ID.
-The application must identify the exact episode using ID 1700000123, ContentSearchParamType::SEASON, and ContentSearchParamType::EPISODE values.
+autoPlay will be true here. contentSearch includes the show ID, not the episode ID.
+The app must identify the exact episode using ID 1700000123, ContentSearchParamType::SEASON, and ContentSearchParamType::EPISODE values.

 [